MSU Human Resources >> Benefits >> Workers-comp >> Workers' Compensation FAQs

 You must also complete the Report of Claimed Occupational Injury or Illness form , within 24 hours of the injury.
 This form may be completed after medical treatment is received and must be mailed to MSU Human Resources, Workers' Compensation, 1407 S. Harrison Road, Suite 110, East Lansing, MI 48823 or faxed to (517) 432-4102.

-No appointment is needed, but employees are able to check-in ahead of time at luc123.com .
-You must have the Authorization to Invoice MSU form in order to be seen and receive treatment.
+No appointment is needed, but employees can check-in ahead of time at luc123.com .
+To be seen and treated, you must have the Authorization to Invoice MSU form.

-Lansing Urgent Care can fill some prescriptions at the facility in which you receive treatment.
+Lansing Urgent Care can fill some prescriptions at the facility where you receive treatment.
 The MSU Health Care pharmacies at Olin Student Health Center and Clinical Center can be used and will bill the Workers’ Compensation Office directly.
-Any other local pharmacy can be used but will have to pay out –of-pocket, submit a receipt to the Workers’ Compensation Office for reimbursement.
+Any other local pharmacy can be used but will have to pay out–of–pocket, submit a receipt to the Workers’ Compensation Office for reimbursement.

-If you need to be transported to Lansing Urgent Care or Sparrow Hospital, please call 911 in case of emergency.
-Non emergency situations may be transported by a supervisor or co-worker.
-The workers' compensation office is continuing to research an alternative to Capital Transport.
+If you need to be transported to Lansing Urgent Care or Sparrow Hospital, please call 911 in an emergency.
+A supervisor or co-worker may handle non-emergency situations.
+The workers' compensation office continues researching an alternative to Capital Transport.

 Michigan law allows the employer to direct care during the initial stage of a workplace injury.
 This means that during the first 28 days of treatment, in order to qualify for Workers' Compensation, you must be seen by a physician chosen by MSU.
-After the initial 28 days of treatment you may change doctors, however, the law requires that you notify the Workers' Compensation office of any change by completing an Intent to Treat form .
-A change in providers is subject to approval by the Workers' Compensation Office.
+After the initial 28 days of treatment, you may change doctors.
+However, the law requires that you notify the Workers' Compensation office of any change by completing an Intent to Treat form .
+A provider change is subject to approval by the Workers' Compensation Office.

-For bills to be considered promptly, doctors and other medical providers should submit invoices directly to the Workers' Compensation office.
+For a streamlined reimbursement process, it is crucial that doctors and other medical providers should submit invoices directly to the Workers' Compensation office.
 Approved invoices that are paid directly (by the claimant) are entitled to reimbursement.
-Submit your receipts to MSU Human Resources, Workers' Compensation, 1407 S. Harrison Road, Suite 110, East Lansing, MI 48823, for reimbursement.
+Please remember to submit your receipts to MSU Human Resources, Workers' Compensation, 1407 S. Harrison Road, Suite 110, East Lansing, MI 48823, for reimbursement.

 Workers' Compensation disability income is payable if you are compensably disabled.
 You are considered compensably disabled as long as you are unable to do any job that was within your pre-injury qualifications and training.

-Workers' Compensation benefits may continue indefinitely, provided eligibility criteria continues to be met.
+Workers' Compensation benefits may continue indefinitely, provided eligibility criteria remain met.

-An individual will lose benefits if "light duty" work is refused.
+If "light duty" work is refused, an individual will lose benefits.
 To be considered "light duty" the work must add value to your department or MSU.

-Workers' Compensation benefits are not subject to either state or federal income tax.
-This also means that there can be no deductions (such as garnishments, health care premiums, retirement contributions, etc.) taken from Workers' Compensation pay.
+Workers' Compensation benefits are not subject to state or federal income tax.
+This also means that no deductions (such as garnishments, health care premiums, retirement contributions, etc.) can be taken from Workers' Compensation pay.

-Under ordinary circumstances there are no adjustments in the level of benefits received.
-There are a few exceptions that can apply to workers who qualify as totally and permanently disabled.
+Under ordinary circumstances, the level of benefits received is not adjusted.
+A few exceptions apply to workers who qualify as totally and permanently disabled.

-Workers' Compensation will pay for necessary medical care for a work-related injury or illness.
+Workers' Compensation will pay for necessary medical care for work-related injuries or illnesses.
 This includes medical, surgical, nursing and hospital services.
-Under certain conditions, dental care, crutches, and artificial appliances such as limbs, eyes, teeth, eyeglasses and hearing aids may be covered.
+Under certain conditions, dental care, crutches, and artificial appliances such as limbs, eyes, teeth, eyeglasses, and hearing aids may be covered.

 Workers' Compensation must authorize payment for necessary medical care for open and active work-related injury or illness.

-Mileage may also be reimbursed for travel to and from medical appointments at the State designated rate.
-For mileage reimbursement complete the Workers' Compensation Medical Travel Reimbursement Request form .
+Travel to and from medical appointments may also be reimbursed at the state-designated rate.
+To request mileage reimbursement, complete the Workers' Compensation Medical Travel Reimbursement Request form .

-If you are a regular employee, or a temporary employee with at least 90 days of continuous service (not a student or an on-call) you are entitled to Accident Time (this time is not deducted from your sick bank).
-This equals your full base wage for the first seven calendar days.
-If you are off 14 days or more, you will be paid retroactive from your first day off.
+If you are a regular employee or a temporary employee with at least 90 days of continuous service (not a student or an on-call), you are entitled to Accident Time, a benefit that is not deducted from your sick bank.
+This time off is designed to ensure your well-being and equals your full base wage for the first seven calendar days.
+If your absence extends to 14 days or more, you will be paid retroactively from your first day off.

 Your health and dental benefits will continue while you are on Workers' Compensation as long as the Employee Contribution portion (if applicable) of your monthly premiums is paid.
 While you remain in a pay status (using sick or vacation leave), premium deductions will continue to be taken from your paycheck.
 When you drop to non-pay status (leave without pay), MSU Human Resources Benefits will bill you for your insurance premium.
 The premium rates will be consistent with your payroll deduction amount.

-Being that Workers' Compensation pay is considered non-taxable, your retirement contribution will continue while you are on Workers' Compensation as long as you are supplementing your workers' compensation with with sick/vacation/personal quotas (full workers' compensation).
-When those quotas are exhausted (regular workers' compensation), then all pay is ineligible for retirement contributions and those will cease.
+Since Workers' Compensation pay is considered non-taxable, your retirement contribution will continue while you are on Workers' Compensation as long as you supplement your workers' compensation with sick/vacation/personal quotas (full workers' compensation).
+When those quotas are exhausted (regular workers' compensation), then all pay is ineligible for retirement contributions, and those will cease.

 All persons with whom the University maintains an employer-employee relationship as determined by MSU HR Workers' Compensation Department.

-If you are a regular employee, or a temporary employee with at least 90 days of continuous service (not a student or an on-call) you are entitled to Accident Time (this time is not deducted from your sick bank).
-This equals your full base wage for the first seven calendar days.
-If you are off 14 days or more, you will be paid retroactive from your first day off.
+If you are a regular employee, or a temporary employee with at least 90 days of continuous service (not a student or an on-call) you are entitled to Accident Time, a benefit that is not deducted from your sick bank.
+This time off is designed to ensure your well-being and equals your full base wage for the first seven calendar days.
+If your absence extends to 14 days or more, you will be paid retroactively from your first day off.

-While Workers' Compensation pays a percentage of your average weekly wage, sick leave must be used to supplement your Workers' Compensation benefits.
-At your discretion, vacation and personal leave may also be used to help supplement your Workers' Compensation benefits.
+While Workers' Compensation pays a percentage of your average weekly wage, sick leave must be used to supplement your benefits.
+At your discretion, vacation and personal leave may also be used to help supplement your benefits.

 Family Medical Leave is not an additional leave.
-Rather, it is used along with sick leave, vacation leave, Workers' Compensation or leave without pay.
+Instead, it is used along with sick leave, vacation leave, Workers' Compensation, or leave without pay.

 ©